Barkosss/Barkosss/README.md

 ### Hi there 👋

-🔭 I’m currently studying on UrFU, Mathematics and Computer Science (1st year Bachelor's degree, 2023) \n 🌱 I’m currently learning C++, Java \n
+🔭 I’m currently studying on UrFU, Mathematics and Computer Science (1st year Bachelor's degree, 2023) 🌱 I’m currently learning C++, Java
-😄 Pronouns: He/Him \n
+😄 Pronouns: He/Him

 <!--
 **Barkosss/Barkosss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.